-(4-3-3).
-Human interaction with and effect upon plant and animal communities.
-Conservation, pollution, energy, and other contemporary ecological problems.
-Co-Requisite: Laboratory BIOL 2406L
+(4-3-3) Human interaction with and effect upon plant and animal communities.
+Conservation, pollution, energy and other contemporary ecological problems.
+Required Co-Requisite: BIOL-2406L

-BIOL-2420 Microbiology +
+BIOL-2420 Microbiology for Non-Science Majors +

-(4-3-4).
-Microorganisms - their morphological, physiological, and biochemical characteristics; response to environment; and influence on their surroundings.
-Their relationship to the oral and intestinal cavities, aspects of parasitism, infection, body defenses, and methods of prevention and controlling infection.
-Effects and control of microorganisms in food, water, milk, and sanitation.
-Co-Requisite: Laboratory BIOL 2420L
+(4-3-4) Study of the morphology, physiology, and taxonomy of representative groups of pathogenic and nonpathogenic microorganisms.
+Pure cultures of microorganisms grown on selected media are used in learning laboratory techniques.
+Includes a brief preview of food microbes, public health, and immunology.
+Topics include microorganisms, their characteristics, response to environment, and influence on their surroundings.
+The relationship to the oral and intestinal cavities, aspects of parasitism, infection, body defenses, and methods of prevention and controlling infection.
+Effects and control of microorganisms in food, water, milk and sanitation.

+Required Co-Requisite: BIOL-2420L

-BIOL-2421 General Microbiology +
+BIOL-2421 Microbiology for Science Majors +

-(4-3-4).
-Microscopic and chemical basis of microbial life; the macromolecules, enzymes, bioenergetics, and nutrition requirements of bacteria.
+(4-3-4) Study of the morphology, physiology, and taxonomy of representative groups of pathogenic and nonpathogenic microorganisms.
+Pure cultures of microorganisms grown on selected media are used in learning laboratory techniques.
+Includes a brief preview of food microbes, public health, and immunology.
+Topics include microscopic and chemical basis of microbial life; the macromolecules, enzymes, bioenergetics, and nutrition requirements of bacteria.
 Survey of the eucaryotes, procaryotes, viruses, and 10 orders of bacteria.
-Principles of disinfection, sterilization, antibiotics, infection, immunology, and serology.
+Principles of disinfection, sterilization, antibiotics, infection, immunology and serology.

-Recommended Prerequisite: One year of biology - Co-Requisite: Laboratory BIOL 2421L
+Recommended Prerequisite: One year of biology Required Co-Requisite: Laboratory BIOL-2421L